wp-plugins/wp-auto-affiliate-links/readme.txt

 If you choose to automatically generate and display links from Amazon, Clickbank or Shareasale you have to first request an API key, and then to activate each module.
 The links will be added trough javascript so you do not have to worry about nofollowing and search engines.

-Your content won't be modified in any way.
-The links are added when the content is displayed.

 == Installation ==